ortrsa/Ex2/README.md

 the agent's will need to eat as many points as possible by eating many Pokemon's with high value.
 The main goal of this project is to program the most effective way to get as many points as possible with few calls to server.

-This repo contains the following files: wiki page...
+This repo contains the following files: [WikiPage](https://github.com/ortrsa/Ex2/wiki/Files).